 In herbal Healing for Women, by Rosemary Gladstar, she suggests wrapping the garlic clove in a thin piece of gauze, a large enough piece so that it leaves a tail at the end making it easy to pull out after use.
 She recommends changing the garlic suppository every three to Five hours.
 I believe leaving it overnight and during the daytime using other natural remedies will eliminate the yeast just fine.

 Coconut Oil for Vaginal Yeast Infection

-Caprylic acid is found naturally in Coconut oil. this medium chain fatty acid possesses natural antifungal and anti-yeast properties that can be used to aid in the treatment of a yeast infection.
+Caprylic acid is found naturally in Coconut oil.
+This medium chain fatty acid possesses natural antifungal and anti-yeast properties that can be used to aid in the treatment of a yeast infection.
 Its short carbon chain allows the caprylic acid to bass the wall of fungus or yeast, destroying the cell membrane and causing the fungus or yeast to separate (Kharrazian, D., 2013).
 Caprylic acid is one of the most potent antifungals against candida overgrowth.
 The wonderful thing about coconut oil, as long as you do not have an allergy to it, is that it is safe to be used internally and externally.
 Consuming it orally on a daily basis, aids in diminishing the amount of yeast overgrowth in the digestive system, and applying it internally during a yeast infection, or even using it as a lubricant occasionally can greatly improve the health of the vagina (Fife, B., 2013).
 Coconut oil is an amazing candida killer.
 In a 2016 study on fungal growth in children, coconut oil was shown to be as effective as ketoconazole at the elimination of Candida overgrowth (Shino, B, et al., 2016).

 If you need a lubricant use coconut oil, it works great and unlike petroleum-based products or lubricants that contain harmful chemicals and synthetic perfumes, the use of coconut oil will not result in a yeast infection (Stone, J.J., 2015).
 When experiencing a vaginal yeast infection, applying coconut oil locally can also aid in soothe and reducing inflammation, which will aid in diminishing the pain and itching associated with the infection (Fife, B., 2013).